-Furthermore, hinge epistemologists have been suspicious of aligning Wittgenstein’s account of hinges and the stratified nature of our bedrock (OC 93-99) with Quine’s idea of the web of belief (Code 1991 is a clear example of that, and so are Garavaso 1999 and Scheman 2011).
+Furthermore, hinge epistemologists have been suspicious of aligning Wittgenstein’s account of hinges and the stratified nature of our bedrock (OC 93–99) with Quine’s idea of the web of belief (Code 1991 is a clear example of that, and so are Garavaso 1999 and Scheman 2011).
 The key difference is that Wittgenstein’s hinges play a normative role, while for Quine there are only more or less entrenched beliefs.
-Whereas for Wittgenstein the difference between hinges and non-hinges is a difference in principle, albeit instances of each can change over time (OC 98-99), for Quine beliefs at the center of the web of belief and those at the periphery aren’t different in kind but merely in the degree at which they may revisable.
-Finally, for Quine the structure of the web of beliefs is domain specific, with logic, math and the hard sciences at the center, and beliefs belonging to other areas of human enquiry variously arranged around this nucleus.
-For Wittgenstein, in contrast, hinges are much more varied and even propositions that Quine would have regarded as observation sentences and would have placed at the outskirts of the web of beliefs, like “Here is a hand” (or “Here is a rabbit”, in Quine’s famous example), count as hinges at least in context.
+Whereas for Wittgenstein the difference between hinges and non-hinges is a difference in principle, albeit instances of each can change over time (OC 98–99), for Quine beliefs at the center of the web of belief and those at the periphery aren’t different in kind but merely in the degree to which they may revisable.
+Finally, for Quine the structure of the web of beliefs is domain specific, with logic, math, and the hard sciences at the center, and beliefs belonging to other areas of human enquiry variously arranged around this nucleus.
+For Wittgenstein, in contrast, hinges are much more varied, and even propositions that Quine would have regarded as observation sentences and would have placed at the outskirts of the web of belief, like “Here is a hand” (or “Here is a rabbit,” in Quine’s famous example), count as hinges at least in context.

-Another and related point of difference is that while interested in concepts such as woman and its extension to transgender people, feminist epistemologists otherwise inspired by Wittgenstein and by his account of concepts in terms of family resemblance, have not connected the issue with the peculiar role of hinges.
+Another and related point of difference is that while interested in concepts such as woman and its extension to transgender people, feminist epistemologists otherwise inspired by Wittgenstein and by his account of concepts in terms of family resemblance (Scheman 2011, chapter 7), have not connected the issue with the peculiar role of hinges.
 As we saw (§4), (at least some) hinges are not only rules of evidential significance, but also meaning-constitutive ones.
 Yet, as we saw, the connection is important and illuminating.
 For until you shift the background, namely the hinge that, for instance, sex is binary and as assigned at birth, no one would, in practice, accept to extend the concept woman to trans-women.
 That is, family resemblance is a model of how concepts work that allows one to account for such a shift without thereby saying that there are two different concepts at play, or that there is some biological or functional essence that is shared by individuals falling under it.
 Yet a philosophical model is just that.
 For conceptual change to take place a given classificatory practice, with its attendant hinges, needs to change.
 That change, in turn, can only be achieved by operating on the social structures that keep the practice and its hinges in place.

-Yet, far from marking an unbridgeable gulf, this simply shows how feminist epistemology and social hinge epistemology can profitably work together, by drawing attention to the role of hinges and by making clear that they can shift only as a result of “serious politics”.
+Yet, far from marking an unbridgeable gulf, this simply shows how feminist epistemology and social hinge epistemology can profitably work together, by drawing attention to the role of hinges and by making clear that they can shift only as a result of “serious politics.”

 Acknowledgments